Frequently asked questions about becoming a school governor:

-In order to make the work-load manageable, the Governing body appoints sub-committees to specialise in specific key areas.
-Recommendations and decisions made at the sub-committee level are fed into the main Governing body for ratification.
+In order to make the work-load manageable, the governing body appoints sub-committees or working parties to specialise in specific key areas.
+Recommendations and decisions made at this level are summarised and reported to the main governing body.

-o Finance/Resources – responsible for the budget and financial management of the school and for maintaining the fabric of the building.
+- Finance– responsible for the budget and financial management of the school, including its assets and premises;

-o People– responsible for the human resources issues within the school
+- People– responsible for human resources issues within the school;

-o Curriculum – reviews policy in each subject area and ensures that current best practice in terms of the National Curriculum and teaching is place.
+- Standards and Achievement– reviews policy in each subject area and ensures that current best practice in terms of the National Curriculum and teaching is in place.

-Governors are encouraged to undertake relevant training.
+All governors receive induction training.
+Further training in relevant areas, particularly for governors undertaking specific governor roles, is also available.
 There is a budget to cover costs.
 Most training is conducted locally.